 Things you can do to ease growing pains

-- the pain is bad enough to stop your child walking or makes them limp
+- has leg pain that’s bad enough to stop them walking or makes them limp

-- the pain is in a joint, such as their knees or ankles
+- has pain in a joint, such as their knees or ankles

-- there's a rash, swelling or unusual bruising on the legs
+- has a rash, swelling or unusual bruising on the legs

-- your child does not want to eat or is losing weight
+- does not want to eat or is losing weight

-They're not caused by growing and they're not a sign of anything serious.
+They are not caused by growing and they are not a sign of anything serious.

 Growing pains are more common in active children and can happen after playing lots of sport.